ibz/lightningshell.app/index.md

 Your personal server OS passes the `LND_IP` environment variable and mounts the `lnd` directory under `/lnd` when it launches the **Lightning Shell** Docker container.

-Then, there are some additional scripts in `~/.local/bin` named the same as the included utilities, which take care of passing the necessary arguments to the respective utilities.
+There are some additional scripts in `~/.local/bin` named the same as the included utilities, which take care of passing the necessary arguments to the respective utilities.